magic-wormhole/magic-wormhole/docs/api.md

 # Magic-Wormhole

-This library provides a primitive function to securely transfer small amounts of data between two computers.
+This library provides a mechanism to securely transfer small amounts of data between two computers.
 Both machines must be connected to the internet, but they do not need to have public IP addresses or know how to contact each other ahead of time.

-Security and connectivity is provided by means of an "invitation code": a short string that is transcribed from one machine to the other by the users at the keyboard.
+Security and connectivity is provided by means of an "wormhole code": a short string that is transcribed from one machine to the other by the users at the keyboard.
 This works in conjunction with a baked-in "rendezvous server" that relays information from one machine to the other.

 The "Wormhole" object provides a secure record pipe between any two programs that use the same wormhole code (and are configured with the same application